On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Summary and Conclusions

 \section{Summary and Conclusions}

 With quantum gravity not within reach yet, we must take care in our assumptions about the ultimate UV completion of quantum field theory.
 What is a physical choice of vacuum state in arbitrary curved spacetimes?
 Hadamard states are a popular answer to this question.
-Hadamard states have a prescribed short-distance behaviour, making them a minimal deformation away from the Minkowski vacuum.
+Hadamard states have a prescribed short-distance behavior, making them a minimal deformation away from the Minkowski vacuum.
 They are an attractive class of state for reasons including that they yield a well-defined perturbation theory.
 The Sorkin-Johnston or SJ vacuum is an alternative and more recent answer to this question.
 It too has some advantages, such as being defined in a covariant and unique manner as well as being well defined in a causal set.
 However, the SJ state is not always Hadamard.

 In this work, we studied the extent to which the SJ state in a $1+1$D causal diamond in Minkowski spacetime is Hadamard.
 In order to carry out our analysis, we extended what was known about the SJ state in the diamond, by approximating (both numerically and analytically) a subleading and previously little-studied portion of the SJ Wightman function for this case.
-We then compared the coincidence limit singularity structure of the SJ Wightman function with that of the Minkowski Wightman function, finding deviations that rendered the SJ state non-Hadamard at the boundary of the diamond.
-A similar conclusion was reached in \cite{Fewster_had2} through more formal arguments.
+We then compared both the noncoincindence and the coincidence limit singularity structure of the SJ Wightman function with that of the Minkowski Wightman function, finding deviations that rendered the SJ state non-Hadamard at the boundary of the diamond.
+A similar conclusion was reached in \cite{Fewster_had1, Fewster_had2} through more rigorous arguments, but without studying the explicit nature of this departure from the Hadamard form.
+We also found additional non-Hadamard nonlocal divergences on the boundary of the diamond in the leading part of the SJ state, when the points $x$ and $x'$ are on adjacent left or right edges of the boundary.